 Satellite internet is the most widely available type of internet because it doesn't rely on ground-laid infrastructure like cables, cellular towers or line-of-sight antenna connections.
 Instead, you'll use a special dish to connect with geostationary satellites orbiting far overhead.
 If you have a clear view of the southern sky, there's a pretty good chance that there's a satellite provider capable of delivering an internet connection to your home.

 To set it up, your provider will come out to install a satellite dish either on the roof of your home or in the ground facing southward.
 It's best suited for those living in rural areas without access to other options, especially since bad weather and other obstructions could affect your service in ways that you can't control.

 Another option for rural communities is fixed wireless internet.
-How it works is you install an antenna on your roof.
-The antenna picks up a signal transmitted from a wireless hub to give you an internet connection.
+Like satellite internet, fixed wireless requires you to install a fixed receiver or antenna, but it's likely to be much smaller than a satellite dish.
+The antenna picks up a signal transmitted from a nearby wireless hub to give you an internet connection.

 Fixed wireless connections work best for communities that lack the resources needed for DSL.
 To receive the strongest signal, you'll want to place your antenna in an area with a clear view of the sky.
-If there are hills, trees or other obstacles nearby, it can distort your connection.
+Fixed wireless internet connections require a direct line of sight, so if there are hills, trees, buildings or other obstacles nearby, they can distort your connection.